gnarhard/tootfruit/README.md

 This fruity little fart app allows you to swipe between different fruit images and revel in a carefully curated collection of scatalogical delights.

 ### TODO
-- improved usability for toot fairy screen
-  - toot fairy has a toot

 ### V2
 - Build tests for the functionality